 5. RFID Tracking Stickers for Supply Chain Impact Monitoring

 Supplying damaged products can make consumers lose trust in your brand — and cost you unnecessary expense.
-Manufacturers and distributors can use ShockWatch RFID to track their shipments and know when goods get exposed to damaging impacts and vibrations.
+Manufacturers and distributors can use ShockWatch RFID to track their shipments and know when goods get exposed to damaging impacts.

 The device comprises a passive RFID tag and an integrated impact indicator.
 These components make it almost impossible for items with impact damage to pass through the supply chain.

-You can remotely scan a package with an RFID reader to know its condition.
-The system enters the data to your enterprise resource planning (ERP) software or SpotSee Cloud.
+You can scan a package with an RFID reader to know its condition.
+The system enters the data to your enterprise resource planning (ERP) software.